VIOLENCE IN AMERICA:Myth & Reality

 How does the U.S. public sift through these apparently contradictory realities—and how can the media provide the important context for public policy debates that can address them?

-In addition, up to four Fellowships will be offered to investigative journalists examining flaws in the U.S. justice system by the Quattrone Center for the Fair Administration of Justice at the University of Pennsylvania.
+29 journalists from U.S.-based print, online or broadcast media were selected for the Fellowship, including five Fellowships awarded to investigative journalists examining flaws in the U.S. justice system by the Quattrone Center for the Fair Administration of Justice at the University of Pennsylvania.

-Our keynote speaker next year will be George Gascon, San Francisco’s DA, and one of the country’s leading advocates of policing and court reform.
+Keynote speakers were George Gascon, San Francisco’s DA, and one of the country’s leading advocates of policing and court reform. and New Jersey Attorney General Gurbir Grewal.

-Other confirmed participants so far include Vincent Schiraldi, former NYC Correction Commissioner and now head of Columbia University’s Justice Lab; noted criminologists Al Blumstein, Rick Rosenfeld, Janet Lauritsen and James Fox; Frank Straub, former Spokane police chief and now director of strategic studies for the National Police Foundation; Mark Holden, general counsel of Koch Industries; and Ohio Senate President Larry Obhof.
+Other speakers included: Vincent Schiraldi, former NYC Probation Commissioner and now head of Columbia University’s Justice Lab; noted criminologists Al Blumstein, Rick Rosenfeld, Janet Lauritsen, James Fox; Mark Holden, general counsel of Koch Industries; and Ohio Senate President Larry Obhof.

 The 2019 symposium is organized by John Jay’s Center on Media, Crime and Justice, and supported with a grant from the Harry Frank Guggenheim Foundation.
 Additional supporters include the Quattrone Center for the Fair Administration of Justice.